Selecting samples of galaxies with fewer Fingers-of-God: Practical implementations of FoG mitigation

-Let us now investigate how the zero-crossing of the quadrupole responds to discarding the reddest galaxies to produce a `bluer' subsample.
-Since the \texttt{Abacus} simulations do not mock up the color of galaxies, we set out to approximate the different subsamples more roughly by trying to reproduce the power spectra reported in SYS21.
+When trying to study the impact of such color-based selection, we face the difficulty that the \texttt{Abacus} simulations do not mock up the color of galaxies.
+In spite of this, we will still be able to approximate different color subsamples somewhat roughly by ensuring that they reproduce the power spectra of the color splits reported in SYS21.
+Let us now explain how this can be done.

 First, following \S\ref{sec:hod_results}, we reweight satellites and centrals in the fiducial BOSS CMASS HOD of Ref.~\cite{yuan_span_2022} (modified to have $f_{\mathrm{ic}}=1$ as described in \S\ref{sec:breakdown_of_Pk}) in order to better match the zero-crossing of the full LOWZ sample as reported in SYS21.
 We find that a weighting that leads to an effective satellite fraction of $f_{\rm sat}=0.15$ gives a crossing at $k=0.31 h\,\rm{Mpc}^{-1}$, similar to that seen in the data.
 Similarly, $f_{\rm sat}=0.3$ reproduces the zero-crossing that SYS21 finds at $k=0.21 h\,\rm{Mpc}^{-1}$ for the reddest 20\% of galaxies.
 Note that in the `full sample' there are $0.15 \bar{N}^{\rm full} = 0.75 \bar{N}^{\rm red}$ satellites, while in the red subsample the number is $0.3 \bar{N}^{\rm red}$ ($\bar{N}$ denotes the number of galaxies in a given sample).
 This already suggests that in dropping the reddest quintile we would be discarding 40\% of all the satellites, such that the remaining `blue' subsample will have a satellite fraction of $f_{\rm sat}^{\rm blue} = (f_{\rm sat}^{\rm full}\bar{N}^{\rm full} - f_{\rm sat}^{\rm red}\bar{N}^{\rm red} )/\bar{N}^{\rm blue} = 0.1125$, a 25\% reduction relative to the full sample.